-- Press the release tab, if bulb socket has one, and turn the bulb socket counterclockwise to remove it from the taillamp assembly. - Pull the old bulb straight out from the bulb socket. - Press a new bulb into the bulb socket and insert it into the taillamp assembly.
-Turn the bulb socket clockwise into the taillamp assembly until it clicks. - Reinstall the taillamp assembly.
+- 2. Remove the two screws from the taillamp assembly. - 4.
+Press the release tab, if bulb socket has one, and turn the bulb socket counterclockwise to remove it from the taillamp assembly. - 5.
+Pull the old bulb straight out from the bulb socket. - 6.
+Press a new bulb into the bulb socket and insert it into the taillamp assembly.
+Turn the bulb socket clockwise into the taillamp assembly until it clicks. - 7.
+Reinstall the taillamp assembly.
 When reinstalling, make sure to line up the pins on the taillamp assembly with the vehicle.
-If you do not do this, you will not be able correctly install the taillamp assembly.
+If you do not do this, you will not be able correctly install the taillamp assembly. - 3.
+Pull the taillamp assembly rearward until you disengage the inner pins on the taillamp assembly from the vehicle.